 Episode 1 – 127, June 27, 1966 – December 20, 1966

 Victoria Winters (Alexandre Moltke) arrives via train at the small coastal fishing town of Collinsport, Maine.
 With an agenda to find answers about her mysterious past as an orphan, she accepted a position with the town’s eponymous Collins family to live in their immense estate called Collinwood as governess to young David Collins.
-The Collins family consists of the aristocratic widower Roger Collins, his young son David, the family matriarch Elizabeth Collins Stoddard and her young adult daughter Carolyn Stoddard.
+The Collins family consists of the aristocratic widower Roger Collins (Louis Edmonds), his young son David (David Henesy), the family matriarch Elizabeth Collins Stoddard (Joan Bennett) and her young adult daughter Carolyn Stoddard (Nancy Barrett).

-While, in soap opera fashion, Victoria’s origin endeavor ultimately leads to a dead end, she finds herself in the middle of family drama with the concurrent arrival of a mysterious man named Burke Devlin, who dates her while carrying out vengeful machinations against the Collins family, notably Roger.
-Additionally, during Victoria’s awkward attempts to bond with her young charge David, she is introduced to the benevolent spirit of Josette Collins, who aids her after being kidnapped by murderer Matthew Morgan.
+While, in soap opera fashion, Victoria’s origin endeavor ultimately leads to a dead end, she finds herself in the middle of family drama with the concurrent arrival of a mysterious man named Burke Devlin (Mitchell Ryan), who dates her while carrying out vengeful machinations against the Collins family, notably Roger.
+Additionally, during Victoria’s awkward attempts to bond with her young charge, David, she is introduced to the benevolent spirit of Josette Collins, who aids her after being kidnapped by murderous caretaker Matthew Morgan (Thayer David).

 Stop!
 Or my mom will shoot… flames